shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 15: Graphs/Step 15.5: Minimum Spanning Tree and Disjoint Set/Making A Large Island.md

 - so, we simply "insert ultimate parents" of adjacent nodes into a set
 - then, ultimate parents will be automatically deduped, and we will just need the size of them
 - also possible - largest island without converting any 0s
+- note - we do not use all four directions when finding initial groups - just i-1,0 and i,j-1
+- this helps us get rid of complexity around visited etc

 ```java
 class Solution {